-We're always in search of good times for good causes, and this weekend's Cruiser Palooza 2014 in Delray Beach, Florida, is primed to deliver.
+We're always in search of good times for good causes, and this weekend's Cruiser Palooza 2014 in Delray Beach, Fl., is primed to deliver.

 For those new to the Cruise Bogle story, he was skim boarding as a 19-year-old when he fell awkwardly and suffered a serious spinal cord injury that left him in a wheel chair.

-That was about seven years ago, and in the years following the accident, the Delray Beach community has rallied around the youth.
+That was about seven years ago, and in the years following the accident the Delray Beach community rallied around the youth.

 Bands like The Funkabilly Playboys (a bizarre, funky treat unto themselves), Bushwood, No Strings Attached and The People Upstairs will provide the entertainment.
 Plenty of food and beer will be available.
 And then there's the silent auction.

 More than 100 items will be available for bidders, and they include getaways to resorts in the Florida Keys and Naples, tickets to a Florida Atlantic University football game (FAU has an up-and-coming football program and a beautiful stadium), the ability to throw out the first pitch at a minor league baseball game at Roger Dean Stadium, plus dozens of restaurant values.
 Cruiser Palooza '14 goers can also enter a raffle to win a paddleboard customized with artwork by Bogle.

 Attendees are encouraged to donate $35 as they enter the event.
 Last year, Cruiser Palooza raised more than $40,000 for Bogle's care.
 Could they crack the $50,000 mark this year?
 (Bogle spends $36,000 alone on a yearly gym membership for physical therapy after his spinal cord injury - a cost that isn't covered by insurance).